-Title II of the ADA prohibits discrimination based on disability in public transportation such as city buses, subways, and commuter trains.
-117 "Public transportation services must comply with accessibility requirements in newly purchased vehicles, make good faith efforts to purchase or lease accessible used buses, remanufacture buses in an accessible manner and provide paratransit (assisted transportation) where they operate fixed route bus or rail systems, unless it would cause an undue burden."
-118
+Title II of the ADA prohibits discrimination based on disability in public transportation such as city buses, subways, and commuter trains.99 "Public transportation services must comply with accessibility requirements in newly purchased vehicles, make good faith efforts to purchase or lease accessible used buses, remanufacture buses in an accessible manner and provide paratransit (assisted transportation) where they operate fixed route bus or rail systems, unless it would cause an undue burden."100

 "The [Federal Highway Administration ("FHWA") is responsible for implementation of pedestrian access requirements under the Americans with Disabilities Act of 1990 (ADA) and Section 504....
-This is accomplished through stewardship and oversight over all Federal, State, and local governmental agencies that build and maintain highways and roadways, whether or not they use Federal funds on a particular project."
-119
+This is accomplished through stewardship and oversight over all Federal, State, and local governmental agencies that build and maintain highways and roadways, whether or not they use Federal funds on a particular project."101

-Federal aid recipients under the FHWA are: (1) informed of their responsibilities to provide reasonable accommodation in their employment practices; and provide accessibility in their programs, activities, and facilities (i.e., public rights-of-way); (2) ensure that recipients/sub-recipients are applying appropriate accessibility standards to all transportation facilities, and (3) ensure that all complaints filed under Section 504 or the ADA are processed in accordance with established complaint procedures.
-Regulations require public entities with more than 50 employees to make ADA transition plans to remove barriers to physical access.
+Federal aid recipients under the FHWA are: (1) informed of their responsibilities to provide reasonable accommodation in their employment practices; and provide accessibility in their programs, activities, and facilities (i.e., public rights-of-way); (2) ensure that recipients/sub-recipients are applying appropriate accessibility standards to all transportation facilities, and (3) ensure that all complaints filed under Section 504 or the ADA are processed in accordance with www.transit.dot.gov/regulations-and-guidance/civil-rights-ada/americans-disabilities-act (accessed 13 February 2020).